Interventions for treating ankle fractures in children

 Using an ankle brace rather than a rigid cast, especially a non-removable walking cast, may result in quicker recovery in children with minor ankle fractures (undisplaced growth-plate fractures of the distal fibula).
 There is no evidence to inform on the management, including surgery, of more serious ankle fractures.

 Ankle fractures in children usually result from a twisted ankle.
 Minor fractures are often diagnosed clinically because the undisplaced growth-plate fracture is not evident on X-rays.
 Typically, these fractures are treated by placing the injured leg in a removable fibreglass splint or a plaster cast.
 Displaced and other serious fractures are often treated surgically.
 Serious disruption of the growth plates may result in leg deformity in the long term.

-Adolescents, Both sexes, Cardiovascular diseases, Child health, Children, Conflict, Disability, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Skin infections
+Adolescents, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Conflict, Disability, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Skin infections